nanozuki/exodus.ing/task.md

 # Phase 1: Setup & Configuration

-## Step 1: Set up a PostgreSQL Server
+## Step 1: Set up a PostgreSQL Server: DONE

 You'll need a running PostgreSQL instance.
 The easiest way to get started, especially since you have a Dockerfile, is to use Docker.